xuxiaowei-io/gitaly/doc/trace2_integration.md

 [default list of Trace2 hooks](https://gitlab.com/gitlab-org/gitaly/-/blob/d15b9c84faee3eb178e7c7d9360832f26d4107a2/internal/git/command_factory.go#L90-99)
 to make it effective.

+There is an additional hook in the default list of Trace2 hooks called `GitTraceLogExporter` which is enabled by turning on the feature flag `dangerous_force_collect_all_traces`.
+This hook will log the trace2 events to Gitaly logs.
+Follow [Configure Gitaly](https://docs.gitlab.com/ee/administration/gitaly/configure_gitaly.html) to setup the feature flag.

 ## Custom Trace2 instrumentation

 Although Trace comes bundled with numerous events and data, they may not be